Open Tabs

 Highlight

 Codio supports Python Tutor, allowing students to overcome a fundamental barrier to learning programming: understanding what happens as the computer executes each line of a program’s source code.
-Select Visualiser and enter the path to your file.
+Select Visualizer and enter the path to your file.

 python tutor